2020-2021 First-Year LLCs

-Do you love making, viewing, or talking about films and intend to major in Film?
-If so, join the Film LLC and get to know other students who are passionate about cinema and moving image media.
+Do you love making, viewing, or talking about films or art?
+Do you think you might want to major in Film?
+If so, join the Film LLC and take your classes with other students who are passionate about images and cinema.
+The first semester we will focus on the history of film; the second semester you will take a class on film analysis.
 The Film LLC will become an active group within the Film Society, meeting each week and experiencing the films that are screened at the college’s historic Putnam Theater.
 LLC Students can also make independent films through Keene State Media Productions.
 Share your love of film as a form of art, entertainment, and social commentary, get to know faculty and other students, and learn more about the world of film.

-Spring 2020 semester: Film 271, Introduction to Film History, Irina Leimbacher
+Fall 2020 semester: Introduction to Film History, Film 271, Irina Leimbacher

 Do you have a lively interest in studying the past?
 The History Learning Community provides an engaging environment for you to live and study with others who share a genuine interest in history.
 Participating students take a two-course sequence that introduces you to ways of reading, writing, and thinking as historians, as well as exposes you to an array of different types of historical study and understanding.
 The History LLC is dedicated to offering a welcoming academic culture for history students and to developing strong intellectual bonds.